Experienced New Jersey Dog Bite Lawyer

 There’s a lot of truth in the old adage that “a dog is man’s best friend.”
 While most canines are harmless, there are unfortunately too many dogs whose owners have bred them to be aggressive or to instill fear.
 When you encounter one of these animals, you can find it nearly impossible to escape without serious potential injury.
 That’s when you need the proven personal injury attorneys at the Lee Law Firm.

 At the Lee Law Firm, we offer a free initial consultation to anyone who has been hurt in an unprovoked attack by a dog or other domestic animal.
-To schedule an appointment, call our offices at 973-295-5847 or send us an email.

 What Are the Different Types of Dog Bite Injuries?